-© 2019 Project Management Institute, Inc. This study articulates how increasingly pervasive digital information transforms project delivery models.
-It builds on and extends the literature on innovation and knowledge codification, analyzing London’s evolving digital innovation ecosystem across 15 years of industry/government initiatives and infrastructure megaprojects.
-Findings suggest profound and ongoing changes in digitally enabled project delivery models.
-Novel contributions are: first, to identify new generations of integrated solutions; second, to articulate changes in supply chains and relationships with owners, operators, and end users; and third, to recognize the growing importance of digital workflows and analytics, rather than documents.
+This study articulates how increasingly pervasive digital information transforms project delivery models.
+It builds on and extends literatures on innovation and knowledge codification, analysing London’s evolving digital innovation ecosystem across fifteen years of industry/government initiatives and infrastructure megaprojects.
+Findings suggests profound and ongoing changes in digitally-enabled project delivery models.
+Novel contributions are: first, to identify new generations of integrated solutions; second, to articulate changes in supply-chains and relationships with owners, operators and end-users; and third, to recognize the growing importance of digital workflows and analytics, rather than documents.
 There are implications for project management practice and scholarship.